SystemsApproach/ops/lifecycle.rst

 Controller) to manage secrets on behalf of all the other Kubernetes-hosted microservices.
 At runtime, this process creates a Private/Public key pair, and makes the Public key available to the CI/CD toolchain.
-The Private key is restricted to SealedSecrets Controller, and is referred to as the *sealing key*.
+The Private key is restricted to the SealedSecrets Controller, and is referred to as the *sealing key*.
 Without stepping through the details of the full protocol, the Public key is used in combination with a randomly-generated symmetric key to encrypt all the